Planning Agents on an Ego-Trip: Leveraging Hybrid Ego-Graph Ensembles for Improved Tool Retrieval in Enterprise Task

 This stage constructs meaningful tool chains by modeling both semantic and functional relationships using graph-based techniques.
 Specifically, we construct two graph structures to support diverse multi-step execution paths:

-\begin{itemize} \itemsep{0pt} \topsep{0pt} \item \textbf{P-P Graph Construction:} Inspired by ToolFlow \cite{wang2025toolflowboostingllmtoolcalling}, this graph captures semantic proximity between tools based on cosine similarity of input parameter embeddings.
+\begin{itemize} \itemsep{0pt} \topsep{0pt} \item \textbf{P-P Graph Construction:} Inspired by ToolFlow \cite{wang-etal-2025-toolflow}, this graph captures semantic proximity between tools based on cosine similarity of input parameter embeddings.
 Each node corresponds to a tool, and edges are established when similarity exceeds a predefined threshold, suggesting potential sequential usage or shared functional behavior.
 This structure enables efficient exploration of tool compositions for multi-step planning. \item \textbf{Inferred R-P Graph Construction:} We employ the \texttt{o3-mini}\footnote{\url{https://openai.com/index/openai-o3-mini/}} reasoning model to infer plausible output parameters for individual tools.
 These outputs are matched to tools accepting them as inputs, forming directed output-to-input edges annotated with confidence scores.
-Each tool sequence is then passed through a validation step where we use \texttt{o3-mini} to reason where each generated sequence is valid.
-The prompts used can be found in the Appendix under section C. This graph reveals latent dependencies across tools, allowing for the construction of semantically valid but previously undocumented multi-tool flows. \end{itemize} Together, these graph structures enable robust path exploration for generating logically coherent multi-step queries.
+Each tool sequence is passed through a validation step where we use \texttt{o3-mini} to reason where each generated sequence is valid.
+This graph reveals latent dependencies across tools, allowing for the construction of semantically valid but previously undocumented multi-tool flows. \end{itemize} Together, these graph structures enable robust path exploration for generating logically coherent multi-step queries.